nixified-ai/flake/website/src/index.md

 - Works with Windows Subsystem for Linux
   - nixified.ai provides support for running AI executable code on the Windows Subsystem for Linux (WSL), a compatibility layer for running Linux applications on Windows.
 With the help of [NixOS-WSL](https://github.com/nix-community/NixOS-WSL), users can run GPU-accelerated AI workloads on WSL, providing a seamless experience for users who prefer to use Windows as their primary operating system.

+## Professional support

+If you need your own AI project packaged in nixified.ai or need support with nixified.ai, professional support is available through the authors and contributors of the project.

+Please contact [matthew.croughan@nix.how](mailto:matthew.croughan@nix.how) or [check the AUTHORS file](https://raw.githubusercontent.com/nixified-ai/flake/master/AUTHORS) for a list of contributors you can reach out to.
+We can assist you in your AI endeavors.

 ---

 # Packaged Projects